 The primary purpose of the Grants Committee is to review all grants submitted to WIP and to determine the ballot for submission to the Board of Directors for approval and on to the full membership for voting.

 The Chair and Chair-Elect serve on the Board of Directors.
 The committee of 10 -15 members meets from August to March.

 The Membership Committee is responsible for maintaining and updating all WIP membership records.
 In addition to letters of welcome to new members, thank you letters are sent to guests who attend the Fall Forum and the Annual Meeting.
 Lists are kept of those who have volunteered to serve on committees and chairs are notified.

 The Chair serves on the Board of Directors.
-The Committee of 6-8 man tables at the Fall Forum and Annual Meeting for the purpose collecting dues, recording guests, and registering new members.
+The Committee mans tables at the Fall Forum and Annual Meeting for the purpose collecting dues, recording guests, and registering new members.
 One Committee member acts as the membership liaison with United Way.
 The Membership Committee and the Special Events Committee collaborate on the New Member Orientation and Prospective New Member events.

 The Chair serves on the Board.
-The committee of 8+ members, including the Membership Chair, have the responsibility of Invitations, Flowers, Menu, RSVP, Membership Mailing List, Name Tags, and Room Set-up.
+The committee members, including the Membership Chair, have the responsibility of Invitations, Flowers, Menu, RSVP, Membership Mailing List, Name Tags, and Room Set-up.